GoblinDynamiteer/login_password/README.md

 *pw_login* asks for username, and if found in .dat-file, asks for password.
 Then checks if the entered password is correct!

-Cod for masked input of password was taken from: http://codingstreet.com/c-code-to-hide-input-password/
+Code for masked input of password was taken from: http://codingstreet.com/c-code-to-hide-input-password/

 ---